In 2022, University of Illinois's tuition was $12,474 a year for in-state students and $30,446 a year for out-of-state students.

 The average debt for each loan type varies.

 |Average Debt By Loan Type

-|Most Common Loans for University of Illinois Students|
+|Most Common Loans for University of Illinois at Urbana-Champaign Students

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
-For more information on University of Illinois financial aid, keep reading, or visit their financial aid website.
+For more information on University of Illinois at Urbana-Champaign financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.